Sharply o-minimal structures and sharp cellular decomposition: Introduction

 Let $B\subset\R^\ell$ be an open box.
 A sequence $f_1,\ldots,f_m:B\to\R$ of real-analytic functions is called a \emph{Pfaffian chain} if they satisfy a triangular system of algebraic differential equations of the form

-where $P_{ij}$ are polynomials.
+where $P_{ij}$ are polynomials with real coefficients.
 The Pfaffian chain is called \emph{restricted} if $B$ is bounded and $f_1,\ldots,f_m$ extend as real analytic functions to a neighborhood of $\bar B$.
-A Pfaffian function $f$ is a polynomial $Q(x_1,\ldots,x_\ell,f_1,\ldots,f_m)$.
+A Pfaffian function $f$ is a polynomial in the variables and the functions from the chain, i.e a function of the form $Q(x_1,\ldots,x_\ell,f_1,\ldots,f_m)$ where $Q$ is a polynomial with real coefficients.
 The degree of $f$ is defined to be the degree of $Q$.
 We denote the structure generated by the Pfaffian functions by $\pfaff$, and its restricted analog by $\rpfaff$.

-Gabrielov and Vorobjov \cite{Pfaffaian_complexity} defined an FD-filtration $\Omega$ on $\rpfaff$, which is not knwon to be sharp (or even presharp).
+Gabrielov and Vorobjov \cite{Pfaffaian_complexity} defined an FD-filtration $\Omega$ on $\rpfaff$, which is not known to be sharp (or even presharp).
 Roughly speaking, in $\Omega$, the format of a semipfaffian set $X\subset\R^{k}$ is the maximum among $k$ and the length of the Pfaffian chains defining the Pfaffian functions appearing in a representation of $X$ as a finite union of basic sets, and the degree of $X$ is the sum of the degrees of all Pfaffian functions and the polynomials $P_{ij}$ in all Pfaffian chains appearing in the same representation.
-If $Y$ is a projection of $X$, the format and degree of the subpfaffian set $Y$ were defined to be those of $X$.
-While Gabrielov and Vorobjov were able to obtain bounds on the sum of the Betti numbers of a semipfaffian set $X$ which are polynomial in the degree of $X$, they were not able to obtain the same bounds for subpffafian sets in full generality.
+If $Y$ is a projection of $X$, the format and degree of the subpfaffian set $Y$ are defined to be those of $X$.
+While Gabrielov and Vorobjov were able to obtain bounds on the sum of the Betti numbers of a semipfaffian set $X$ which are polynomial in the degree of $X$, they were not able to obtain the same bounds for subpfaffian sets in full generality.
 The main, and crucial, difficulty is that if $A\in\Omega_{\cF,D}$ then it is only known that $A^{c}\in\Omega_{\degree,\degree}$, i.e. the format of $A^c$ depends also on the degree of $A$.\\